Hydrogeological investigations at a gold mine in Australia’s Pilbara region

-The Millennium Minerals Nullagine Gold Project is located in the Pilbara region of northwestern Australia.
-Klohn Crippen Berger (KCB) have been commissioned to undertake a range of hydrogeological investigations at the site from feasibility to providing on-going services during mine production.
-Millennium engaged KCB to assist with the assessment and permitting requirements for mine dewatering needs for the Golden Eagle Deposit.
-Additionally, Millennium propose to use the extracted water for mine operation purposes (e.g. dust suppression, process water supply etc).
+The Nullagine Gold Project, owned by Millennium Minerals, is located in the Pilbara region of northwestern Australia.
+Klohn Crippen Berger (KCB) has been commissioned to undertake a range of hydrogeological investigations at the site from feasibility to mine operation.

-- Baseline characterisation including drilling monitoring bores, installing nested piezometers and hydrochemical sampling
+- Baseline characterisation including drilling monitoring bores, installation, nested piezometers installation and groundwater sampling.

-- Provided supporting information to the client for regulatory approvals for groundwater extraction
+- Provision of supporting information to MML for regulatory approvals for groundwater abstraction.

-- Development of a project Water Management Plan to assess the current supply-demand balance, reviewing bore yields, ore processing and recycling changes over time to determine if and when additional water supplies may be needed.
-A spreadsheet tool was provided to the client for future in-house assessment of the supply-demand balance
+- Development of a project Water Management Plan to assess the current supply-demand balance, reviewing bore yields, ore processing and recycling fluxes over time to determine if and when additional water supplies may be needed.
+An analytical tool was provided to MML for future in-house assessment of the supply-demand balance.

 - Supervision of drilling and installation of additional water supply bores.
-This included identifying suitable drill sites using geophysics, as well as initial assessment of bore yields
+This included identifying suitable drill target sites using geophysics, as well as test drilling.